tjdragon/AnythingAI/README.md

 - [Lakera](https://www.lakera.ai/): Monitor, protect, and control your AI agents.
 - [Prome AI](https://www.promeai.pro/): The Ultimate AI Art Generator to Bring Your Creativity into Life
 - [Zenity](https://www.zenity.io/): Secure AI Agents everywhere
+- [Coval](https://coval.ai/): No developer likes fixing support issues.
+That's why we built the best support platform for developers.
+- [Halluminate](https://halluminate.ai/): E2E evaluation and testing service for fast moving AI application companies.
+- [W&B](https://wandb.ai/): The AI developer platform to build AI applications and models with confidence

+### Developer platforms
+- [Bito](https://docs.bito.ai/): Bito's AI helps developers dramatically accelerate their impact.
+It's a Swiss Army knife of capabilities that can 10x your developer productivity and save you an hour a day, using the same models as ChatGPT!
+- [CodeRabbit](https://www.coderabbit.ai/): Cut Code Review Time & Bugs in Half
+- [Graphite](https://graphite.dev/): The AI developer productivity platform
+- [PotPie](https://potpie.ai/): build custom agents using simple prompts that are expert on your codebase to perform engineering tasks for you
+- [QoDo](https://www.qodo.ai/): Quality-first AI code generation to help busy devs write, test and review code.
+- [Silogy](https://silogy.io/): AI agent, deft debugger, code critic, and your new favorite coworker.
+- [Sonar](https://www.sonarsource.com/): AI-generated or written by humans, Sonar’s Clean Code Solutions cover your code quality needs, improving code reliability, maintainability, and security
+- [TabNine](https://www.tabnine.com/): The AI code assistant tailored to your team
+- [Taskade](https://www.taskade.com/): Build Your Ultimate AI Agent Workforce.
+- [Cognition](https://www.cognition.ai/): We’re building collaborative AI teammates to help ambitious engineering teams achieve more.
+- [Cursor](https://www.cursor.com/): The AI Code Editor
+- [DECipher](https://devme.ai/): Your AI-Powered Partner in Maximizing Development Impact
+- [Distributional](https://distributional.com/): The Modern Enterprise Platform for AI Testing
+- [Factory](https://www.factory.ai/): Factory helps organizations automate and optimize their software development lifecycle with an enterprise platform built for AI-human collaboration.
+- [Grit](https://docs.grit.io/): Grit is a developer tool to put software maintenance on autopilot.
+- [Magic Ai](https://magicai.ai/): Feed your new AI team mate with your documents and web sites and it will answer all questions for you.
+It's free to get started, no coding required.
+- [Poolside](https://poolside.ai/): We're building foundation models, an API, and an Assistant to bring the power of generative AI to your developers
+- [ModelCode](https://modelcode.ai/): Modelcode AI is your single solution for modernizing your entire codebase.
+- [OpenAI Codex](https://openai.com/index/openai-codex/): AI system that translates natural language to code, and we are releasing it through our API in private beta starting today.
+- [Replit](https://replit.com/): Create beautiful, modern web applications at the speed of thought.
+Describe what you need and Replit's AI Agent builds it for you.

 ### Agent Hosting and serving
 Agent hosting and serving refers to the infrastructure and processes involved in deploying and managing AI agents, making them accessible to users or applications.